 The Contracting Party and its Affiliates are entitled to Publicly Display of 1 (one) or more Real-Time Data Products detailed in the Order Form, subject to the Contracting Party obtaining a Public Display Licence via the Order Form and paying the applicable Fees in accordance with the Agreement.
 Each Website, Mobile Application and/or TV Channel that Publicly Displays Information requires prior written approval from Euronext.

-For the avoidance of doubt, if the Contracting Party is licensed for the Public Display of Real Time Reference Prices as defined in the Information Product Fee Schedule, the Contracting Party and its Affiliates will ensure that the open, high, low and closing prices are not included in the Information which is Publicly Displayed.
-If the Contracting Party and/or its Affiliates Publicly Display Real-Time Data other than included in the Real Time Reference Prices Information Product, the Contracting Party will be liable for the applicable Fees (including Redistribution Licence Fees and Display Use Fees corresponding to the Redistribution and Use of such additional Real-Time Data).
+For the avoidance of doubt, if the Contracting Party is licensed for the Public Display of Real-Time Reference Prices as defined in the Information Product Fee Schedule, the Contracting Party and its Affiliates will ensure that the open, high, low and closing prices are not included in the Information which is Publicly Displayed.
+If the Contracting Party and/or its Affiliates Publicly Display Real-Time Data other than included in the Real-Time Reference Prices Information Product, the Contracting Party will be liable for the applicable Fees (including Redistribution Licence Fees and Display Use Fees corresponding to the Redistribution and Use of such additional Real-Time Data).

 The Contracting Party and its Affiliates are entitled to Publicly Display the Information solely for the Licensed Purposes, and only through the means as applied for via the Order Form.
 For the Public Display of Information Products through means not listed in the Order Form, the Contracting Party must provide Euronext with an updated Order Form prior to such Public Display.